STAY INSPIRED

 6. 3DJAKE PETG Filament

 3DJAKE’s PETG Yellow Transparent Filament is specially modified to offer excellent mechanical and visual properties, making it suitable for a wide array of applications.
 The transparent yellow color adds a unique, eye-catching quality to your prints, while the filament’s water-repellent nature and strong layer adhesion ensure durable and reliable results.
-With recommended processing temperatures of 230 - 250°C, it’s easy to print and perfect for those seeking to combine aesthetic appeal with functional strength
+With recommended processing temperatures of 230 - 250°C, it’s easy to print and perfect for those seeking to combine aesthetic appeal with functional strength.

 3DJAKE PETG Filament